We recommend this as a weekend treat when you want to stay healthy, but still enjoy a treat.

 - Place the entire marinara ingredients in the food processor and process until smooth.
 You have the option to cook this on the hob on a gentle simmer for 10 minutes or leave it raw.

-- Thinly slice the courgette lengthways into wide slices
+- Slice the courgette and butternut squash lengthways into medium thick slices

-- Line the lasagne dish with baking paper and layer courgettes with marinara, then add a layer of courgette and then layer the cheese sauce and top with crumbed nuts
+- Line the lasagne dish with baking paper and layer the courgettes and butternut squash with marinara, then add a layer of courgette and then layer the cheese sauce and top with crumbed nuts

 Avocado chocolate mousse with mint and hazelnuts